bkshepherd/DaisySeedProjects/GuitarPedal1590b/README.md

 # Guitar Pedal 1590b

-### Rev 4 - 4/12/2023
+### Rev 5 - 6/3/2023

 Updates include:
-1. Updated PCB layout to move some components farther away from the edges
-2. Swapped the placement of Footswitches and LEDs for consistency with my other projects
-3. Updated code to make Footswitch 1 & Led 1 enable / disabe the effect

-### Rev 3 - 3/29/2023

-Updates include:
-1. Improved 4 Layer PCB Layout, much easier to assemble!
-2. Replaced all SMD parts with through-hole alternative
-3. Tayda Custom Drill Template for easily ordering a pre-drilled enclosure
+1. Updated PCB to properly ground input / output jacks when no plug is inserted
+2. Fixed a software issue causing noise from the LED.

 ### Overview